daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 sudo sh -c 'echo "/var/swap.1 swap swap defaults 0 0 " >> /etc/fstab'
 ```

-Now installing most packages will work, but before installing any package, I always like having `devtools` available so that I can install GitHub packages. `devtools` will currently not be able to get installed (though, annoyingly enough, it will not throw any errors, it will simply not install) because it needs `libcurl` support.
-So let's install it:
+Now installing most packages will work, but before installing any package, I always like having `devtools` available so that I can install GitHub packages. `devtools` will currently not be able to get installed because it has a few dependencies.
+Let's install those dependencies:

 ```
-sudo apt-get install libcurl4-gnutls-dev
+sudo apt-get install libcurl4-gnutls-dev sudo apt-get install libxml2-dev sudo apt-get install libssl-dev
 ```

 Ok, now we can start installing R packages, both from CRAN and from GitHub!

 ```
-R
-install.packages("devtools", repos='http://cran.rstudio.com/')
-devtools::install_github("daattali/shinyjs")
+sudo su - -c "R -e \"install.packages('devtools', repos='http://cran.rstudio.com/')\""
+sudo su - -c "R -e \"devtools::install_github('daattali/shinyjs')\""
 ```

-Feel free to play around in the R console now.
+Feel free to play around with R now.

+<h1 id="user-libraries">Important note</h1>

+Note that instead of launching R and installing the packages from R, I'm doing it from the terminal with `sudo su - -c "R ..."`.
+Why?
+Because if you log into R and install packages, by default they will be installed in your personal library and will only be accessible to the current user (`dean` in this case).
+By running the command the way I do above, it installs the packages as the `root` user, which means the packages will be installed in a global library and will be available to all users.

+As a demonstration, launch R (simply run `R`) and run `.libPaths()`.
+This will show you all the locations where R will search for a package, and the first one is where a new package will get installed.
+You'll probably notice that the first entry, where packages will get installed, is a path under the current user's home (for me it's `/home/dean/R/x86_64-pc-linux-gnu-library/3.2`).
+From now on, whenever you want to install a package for the whole system, you should either log in as `root` and intall the package, or use the above command.
+To install an R package for just one user, it's ok to proceed as normal and just install the package when you're logged in as the intended user.

 <h1 id="install-rstudio">Step 7: Install RStudio Server</h1>

 Great, R is working, but RStudio has become such an integral part of our lives that we can't do any R without it!

-Quit R (`quit()`) and install some pre-requisites:
+Let's install some pre-requisites:

 ```
 sudo apt-get install libapparmor1 gdebi-core